Adulterants in Drugs

 - Counterfeit Prescription Drugs.

-The Centers for Disease Control (CDC) estimates that, in 2017, 11.2% of people aged 12 or older had used illicit drugs in the past month.2 Although street drugs continue to be widely used throughout the U.S., the fact that these substances may be adulterated with a variety of chemicals or fillers—from bulking agents to crushed prescription medications to heavy metals—may not be common knowledge.
+The Centers for Disease Control (CDC) estimates that, in 2017, 11.2% of people aged 12 or older had used illicit drugs in the past month.2 Although street drugs continue to be widely used throughout the U.S., the fact that these substances may be adulterated with a variety of chemicals, toxins, fillers, or even poisons—from bulking agents to crushed prescription medications to heavy metals—may not be common knowledge.

 The term adulterant may be applied to a variety of substances used to increase the perceived quantity (i.e., used to increase the bulk or weight) of an illicit drug or to enhance the delivery of the drug in question; in addition to pharmacologically active adulterants, some samples of street drugs may be contaminated with manufacturing by-products such as glass and metals—including lead and aluminum.3